NoahZuo/noahzuo.github.io/source/_posts/blend-to-target-in-unity.md

 category: Unity
 date: 2021-03-05 11:15:12
 updated: 2021-03-08 15:41:28
-description: This article introduces a feature that I implemented called `blend to target` in Unity Engine, which is widely used in `Cross File Mobile` and `Call of Duty Mobile`.
+description: This article introduces a feature that I implemented called `blend to target` in Unity Engine, which is widely used in `Cross Fire Mobile` and `Call of Duty Mobile`.

 ---